alancunha26/.dotfiles/README.md

 - [ ] Symlink dotfiles from git repository
 - [ ] Dynamic theme switch of neovim
 - [ ] Multiple colorscheme options

+## Naming Ideas

+I have some names in mind for this ArchLinux spin:

+- KittyOS;
+- ArchKitty;
+- HyprKitty;

+Yes, I love cats 😺.